 I have been so fortunate that during the 26 years I have worked for the company, I have travelled to all the major cruise destinations and completed 14 world cruises.
 One of my favourite places was Alaska, where I spent four seasons cruising.
 Also, more recently I did Oceana’s Dubai season, which was a career highlight.
 The guest feedback on the destination was overwhelmingly positive.

-Oceania Cruises has unveiled its impressive 2026 Collection of Voyages, presenting an extensive range of…
+Oceania Cruises has released details of its latest 2026 Collection of Voyages.

 This website uses cookies.